 “To know someone well is to know their weaknesses as well as strengths, and teasing can be a playful way of expressing that knowledge and thereby reinforcing the friendship.”

-Teasing instils an increased trust.
-Leading up to the teasing, it’s due to the target feeling relaxed enough to expose themselves; after the acts of teasing, it’s due to the thorough communication that any concerns related exposing oneself is trivial in the grand scheme of things.
+Teasing instils increased trust.
+Leading up to the teasing, it’s due to the target feeling relaxed enough to expose themselves; after the acts of teasing, it’s due to the thorough communication that any concerns related to exposing oneself is trivial in the grand scheme of things.
 In the grand scheme of the group dynamic.
 By the end, everything’s laid bare on the table and the collective is united to a greater extent.

 Teasing to promote humility

 As mentioned in the sections above, a regular sanding of the ego is necessary.
 Especially if one hopes to improve overall social cohesion.
 Ego can manifest into arrogance, and arrogance poses a threat to the collective.
 Speaking in broad terms, arrogance incites a superior nature, which convinces individuals that they can impose their will upon others.
 The solution?
 Cutting them down to size, of course.

 A key example of this – and removed from our modern everyday lives for additional perspective – is what real-life anthropologist Richard Lee discovered when he interacted with a hunter-gatherer tribe located in the Kalahari Desert.
 This tribe held a practice of “insulting the meat” that was procured by the hunters.
 The explanation sourced from the tribe healer was as follows:

 “When a young man kills much meat, he comes to think of himself as a big man, and he thinks of the rest of us as his inferiors.
 We can’t accept this.
 We refuse one who boasts, for someday his pride will make him kill somebody.
 So we always speak of his meat as worthless.
 In this way we cool his heart and make him gentle.”